 The French Word For Stop is Almost a Virtue

-Inspired by Franz Kafka (1883-1924)'s quote, "The meaning of life is that it stops.".
+Inspired by Franz Kafka's (1883-1924) quote, "The meaning of life is that it stops.".
 The titled responsion is referring to Arete, the Greek word for virtue, almost a correlation but not quite.

 By definition, arête is a sharp mountain ridge.
 As a virtue, Arete means excellence and living up to one's full potential.
 As you can see the arrêt meme stops traffic in her French tracks.
 These slight variations in spelling hold no compelling correlative value beyond the oddity of a mnemonic worth remembering.
 Stop and think for a moment, does the moral line you walk in life have a slippery slope on either side?
 Not all mountainous terrains end at a peak.
 Maybe we should keep to the plateaus of prosperity?

 Love is an illusion of contradictions, in fact.
 Love is the ultimate conflict of opposites.
-If I do not know who love me or where love comes from, it is not love.
+If I do not know who loves me or where love comes from, it is not loved.
 Love cannot be found anywhere on earth, it is only within.
 This is the real meaning of life.
 Love will come to you if you let it.